luzihen/BAT-AIRSS/README.md

 remove_diverge.sh -- shell script to remove diverged low energy entries.
 res2cif-all.sh -- shell script to convert all res files to cif files.
 savetop.sh -- shell script to save all entries with low energies found by CASTEP low accruacy search.
+cif_2_vasp.py -- generating vasp inputs from cif files using pymatgen hopper.py -- bash for high-throughput calculataions for vasp